bbcmicrobit/PythonEditor/README.rst

 * the web has caching built in (we should trust it)
 * we actually want kids to view source and find the .hex file in as raw a form as possible.

-Finally, as you'll see, TouchDevelop automatically puts the device simulator to the right of the editor if there's enough room on the screen.
-Since we don't need this functionality we need to replace this with something more appropriate - perhaps instructions for downloading and flashing MicroPython onto the micro:bit.
-We'll need to collaborate with Microsoft (send them a patch) to make this happen.
+Finally, we have removed the device simulator from the right hand side and put something "Pythonic" in its place.

 Documentation
 -------------